-Prerequisites - Fulfillment of civil obligations arising from the crime - Evaluation - Criteria - Case law.
-For the purposes of granting the benefit of rehabilitation, the efforts made by the convicted person to fulfill the civil obligations arising from the crime must not only be evaluated according to the rules of the civil code but also as an obligation imposed on them in light of the demonstrative value of the amendment and the conduct following the conviction.
-(Case concerning a convicted person for crimes against property, in which it was excluded that the judicial deposit of a sum of money could have a discharging effect on the civil obligations arising from the crimes, in the absence of a real offer or a receipt declaration from the harmed parties).
+Prerequisites - Fulfillment of civil obligations arising from the crime - Assessment - Criteria - Factual circumstances.
+For the purpose of granting the benefit of rehabilitation, the convicted person's efforts to fulfill civil obligations arising from the crime must not be assessed solely according to the rules of the civil code, but also as a burden imposed on them to demonstrate amendment and conduct subsequent to the conviction.
+(Factual circumstances relating to a person convicted of property crimes, in which it was excluded that the judicial deposit of a sum of money could have a discharging effect on civil obligations arising from the crimes, in the absence of a real offer, or a release statement from the injured parties).

 The decision of the Court of Cassation carries significant implications: